The new Magic Garden

-The Bupa Magic Garden - Sydney's Popular Attraction
+The original and first Bupa Magic Garden - Sydney's Popular Attraction

 The Bupa Magic Garden was a permanent interactive exhibition from 2008-2014, a flagship exhibition at Sydney's Powerhouse Museum.
 Its popularity with families ensured it balanced visitor densities with larger international block busters like Star Wars, and helped the museum attract over 420,000 annual visitors.
 It grew through word of mouth into a cultural phenomenon on the streets of Sydney, and you could hear families of all ages saying the Magic Garden was the place to be, to take your children and grand children.